RESEARCH

 If you have information about this event, please use the link in the footer to contact the webmaster.

-This structure stood on Lot 30, according to research that is presented at Confirmed Location of the Town Hall.
+The town hall stood on Lot 30, according to research that is presented at Confirmed Location of the Town Hall.

 Chronology of Pastors at St. Matthew Lutheran Church